 - What else may be good to know?

-I work with, appreciate, and aspire to be today’s version of a ‘late bloomer.’
+I work with, appreciate and will continue to be a lifelong learner.
 Just like my clients, each time I achieve something new I get motivated to make even bigger and better contributions.
 So stay in touch as I continue to share what I learn about ways to become a more innovative and effective leader, and please reach out to share what you’re learning as well.